MicrobiologyETHZ/Methods_in_Microbiomics/docs/assembly/genome_assembly.rst

 .. note::

     Sample data for this section can be found :download:`here <../downloads/Sample1_isolate.tar.gz>`.
 The conda environment specifications are :download:`here <../downloads/isolate_assembly.yaml>`.
-See the :ref:`tutorials` section for intstructions on how to unpack the data and create the conda environment.
+See the :ref:`tutorials` section for instructions on how to unpack the data and create the conda environment.
 After unpacking the data, you should have a set of forward (Sample1_R1.fq.gz) and reverse (Sample1_R2.fq.gz) reads.
 These reads have already been through the :doc:`../preprocessing/preprocessing` workflow and can be used directly for genome assembly.
 (Note: The included files adapters.fa and phix174_ill.ref.fa.gz are not needed here.)

 1. **Data Preprocessing**.
 Before proceeding to the assembly, it is important to preprocess the raw sequencing data.
 Standard preprocessing protocols are described in :doc:`../preprocessing/preprocessing`.
 In addition to standard quality control and adapter trimming, we also suggest normalization with bbnorm.sh and merging (see :doc:`../preprocessing/preprocessing` for more details).
 Besides the common preprocessing steps, we usually run mOTUs_ on the cleaned sequencing reads, to check for sample contamination or mis-labelling (both occur more frequently than you would expect).
 For more details please check the :doc:`/profiling/metagenomes` section.